marcosci/mini_taskview_ibm/README.md

 # mini_taskview_ibm

-This is a collection of agent-based (or individual-based) models in R. It includes packages and codes that simulate agents in a spatially explicit landscape or in a non-spatially way.
+This is a collection of agent-based (or individual-based) models in R. It includes packages and codes that simulate agents in a spatially explicit landscape or in a non-spatial way.

 Contributions are welcome!
 Please submit an issue, or make a contribution.